The Hong Kong Observation Wheel stands right at the waterfront of Victoria Harbour, with beautiful views of the city and the ocean.

 There are 42 air conditioned gondolas in total, each holding up to eight people, so you are likely to have to share the cabin with others.
 Want a gondola all to yourself?
 Simply book the VIP Gondola to do something romantic like propose to your significant other.

-The ride takes 15 minutes, and you can buy your tickets online to get your preferred date and time.
-The best times to go up are at sunset; during the Symphony of Lights every night at 8pm; and late in the evening, when all the lights of the city sparkle and shine.
+The ride takes 15 minutes, and the best times to go up are at sunset; during the Symphony of Lights every night at 8pm; and late in the evening, when all the lights of the city sparkle and shine.
 The final ride is at 10:30pm, and the Wheel closes at 11pm.

 What is surprising about this attraction is that it is actually really affordable.
 Adult tickets are just HK$20.00, while seniors and children aged 3-11 are HK$10.00.